Konferenz

 Abstracts

-The presentation explores how the word “participation” is used in Germany and Switzerland and what conceptual differences between Germany and Switzerland can be derived from this usage.
-Based on various corpora, in particular corpora of German and Swiss parliamentary debates, quantitative and qualitative discourse and conceptual analyses are used to test the hypothesis that the term ‘participation’ is far more of a popular promise in Germany than in Switzerland.
-This is suspected because the more pronounced direct-democratic elements of the Swiss political system could make the promise of greater participation less appealing to Swiss politicians and voters than to German ones.
+The presentation investigates how the word Partizipation (participation) is used in Germany and Switzerland, and what conceptual differences between the two countries can be derived from this usage.
+Drawing on various corpora—in particular corpora of parliamentary debates from Germany and Switzerland—the hypothesis is tested that the concept of ‘participation’ functions more as a popular promise in Germany than in Switzerland.
+This hypothesis is based on the assumption that the many elements of direct democracy in the Swiss political system make the promise of increased participation less compelling for Swiss politicians and voters than for their German counterparts.

-Specifically, the following sub-hypotheses are tested on the corpora used:
+To examine this hypothesis, the following sub-hypotheses are tested in the selected corpora:

-SH2: The word is used more frequently in Germany by representatives of populist parties than in Switzerland.
+• The word is used more frequently by members of populist parties in Germany than in Switzerland.

-SH5: The word is embedded differently in arguments in Germany than in Switzerland.
+• The word is embedded differently in argumentation in Germany and in Switzerland.

-The results obtained suggest that, while by no means all sub-hypotheses are correct, important conceptual differences between the two countries can nevertheless be identified.
+While not all sub-hypotheses can be confirmed, significant conceptual differences between the two countries can still be identified.

 Participation as a Paradoxical Paradigm in the Scientific System